open/close all folders

 - Doctor Who:

 - The new series managed to bring this back a bit, by having them all supposedly killed off.
 This means that for modern fans, any slight suggestion that there might be another one out there is incredibly exciting.
+They've since come back, had their return thwarted, been saved, lost, found, lost again, and then eventually wandered back on their own as of the end of series 9.

 - The introduction of the Devil's Trap at the end of Season One.
 Apparently Sam and Dean, two of the most experienced hunters out there, not to mention their father, didn't know about a magic chalk circle which could trap demons.
 As soon as Bobby uses it, suddenly everyone with even basic awareness of demons can make one, and it starts appearing everywhere as a primary security measure.

 - This also happened with demon-killing weapons.
 In the first couple seasons, the only thing known to be able to kill a demon was an enchanted Colt Revolver made by Samuel Colt under very special circumstances (it's mentioned that, among other things, it was crafted during the battle of the Alamo, and while Halley's Comet was overhead).
 It had only 13 bullets, 8 of which had already been used by the time the heroes got their hands on it, and once all the bullets were used the gun would be worthless.
 However, in season 3 the heroes figured out a way to make new bullets for the Colt, and also came into possession of a demon-killing knife.
 Then season 4 introduced angels, who can kill most demons just by touching them, as well as allowing Sam to kill them with his Psychic Powers.
 By season 8, it had been revealed the blades carried by angels could also kill demons, even when wielded by non-angelic beings.
 Cue just about every major character obtaining an angel blade offscreen.
+Then season 10 introduces the witch Rowena who invented the spell "Defigere Et Depurgare" that can easily liquefies demons.

 - The Stargate is a wondrous piece of technology on which the fate of humanity rests when it is first found, only to become increasingly trivial as time goes on; by the end of SG-1, Earth had picked up a few dozen from uninhabited worlds to make a bridge between galaxies, then just left them there when the project fell through.
 They took one as a replacement when their gate blew up.

 - Stargate is full of this trope.
 Amazing and unique devices that wowed and shocked us three episodes ago are now commonplace.
 One of a kind cloaking devices?
 Now comes standard on every model.
 Fast hyperspace travel?
 Every little podunk space ship has got one.
 The list could go on.
-This is mostly justified in universe as Humans Are Special, or more specifically, the Tau'ri are special and every other culture is static, and that the whole point of the SG teams going out into the universe is to acquire tech, which, sort of somehow ends up in the hands of everyone...
+This is mostly justified in universe as Humans Are Special, or more specifically, the Tau'ri are special and every other culture is static, and that the whole point of the SG teams going out into the universe is to acquire tech, which sort of somehow ends up in the hands of everyone...
 This is good in the sense that Earth develops technologically over time, becoming something of a superpower, thereby avoiding the Reset Button plaguing many science fiction universes.
 On the other hand, it leads to massive power creep.

 - Stargate Universe has its own little odd twist: the Icarus base required the power of a planet with an ultra-super rare one of a kind naquadria core.
 One more was found by the Lucian Alliance, and it turned out that Jonas's homeworld was also a suitable candidate (understandably, they objected to a procedure that might blow up their planet).
 Mind you, naquadria, when first introduced, was explicitly an artificially-created variant of stable naquadah that only existed on Jonas's homeworld because the Goa'uld that invented it set up shop there.
 It is not supposed to be naturally occurring.